-Searches on pupils will only take place when there is a strong belief that a pupil is carrying item[s] that are prohibited, or that could pose a danger or threat to pupils, or any other persons on school premises.
+Searches on pupils will take place when there is a strong belief that a pupil is carrying item[s] that are prohibited, or that could pose a danger or threat to pupils, or any other persons on school premises.
+Any pupils who is placed into Damascus will also be subject to a search.
 Searches will be carried out by an authorised member of staff and will be of the same gender as the pupil.
 A witness will also be present.
 Staff may also use search wands whilst carrying out searches.
 Searches are permissible on school premises or where teachers have responsibility for pupils (trips, visits etc.).
 If a pupil refuses to be searched, then the police or other relevant agencies may be called.
+If a pupil refuses a search when they are placed into Damascus, they maybe subject to further consequences.